Learn Python with Talk Python's 270 hours of courses

 35:04 They even have courses.

-35:05 Modern Scouting and Data-Driven Recruitment.
+35:05 Modern scouting and data-driven recruitment.

 35:08 That's kind of interesting, isn't it?

-35:16 So how to use it and how to use the data for scouting purposes.
+35:16 So, how to use it and how to use the data for scouting purposes.

 35:21 Yeah.

-35:22 If you work in professional, a professional sports organization or even college sports, the US at least, there's a lot of recruiting people up from lower levels.
+35:21 If you work in a professional sports organization or even college sports, the U.S. at least,

-35:31 The type is in all sports, but I think the data is really helping to make the number of players that you have to watch from the footage a lot less.
+35:33 But I think the data is really helping to make the number of players that you have to watch

-35:50 Or maybe you're looking for a particular asset or a particular part of the play that a player is good at, right?
+35:50 Or maybe you're looking for a particular asset or a particular part of the play that a player

-35:57 Maybe you're looking for a quarterback for a football team that is especially good at running the ball in addition to just throwing it right.
+35:57 Maybe you're looking for a quarterback for a football team that is especially good at running

 36:27 Yeah.

-36:27 Maybe it's something calculated or inferred or.
+36:27 Maybe it's something calculated or inferred.

 36:29 Yeah.

-36:49 >> Cool.
-Okay.
-So yeah, as you can see, there's a bunch of stats bombs here.
+36:50 That's what, as you can see, there's a bunch of stats bombs here.

-36:54 Py Baseball, an MLB game, seem to be a couple of things around baseball data.
+36:53 Pi Baseball, an MLB game, seem to be a couple of things around baseball data.

-37:00 Baseball is one of those games, it's kind of, I feel like baseball is one of those games that was almost created by a statistician just so they could come up with stats.
+37:05 that was almost created by a statistician just so they could come up with stats.

-37:10 There's so many stats and people get averages.
+37:10 There's so many stats.

-37:15 well, there's like a 0.3, you know, there are 300 hitter, right?
+37:15 Well, they're like a 0.3, you know, they're a 300 hitter.

-37:19 For 30% and all that.
+37:19 What are I, you know, 30% and all that.

 37:22 And I'm not a huge fan of baseball.

-37:24 I find it kind of a slow game.
+37:23 I find it kind of a slow game.

-37:26 It's kind of fun to play, but to watch it.
+37:25 It's kind of fun to play, but to watch.

 37:27 And it's like, you know, same as golf.